deveshjain0/datahub-learn/network-documentation/matic/tutorials/Chainlink-Betting-Game-on-Matic.md

 # How to use Chainlink

-Chainlink is an external data provider for the blockchain,so its an oracle service which means that it provides real-world data to smart contacts.
+Chainlink is an external data provider for the polygon blockchain, so it's an oracle service which means that it provides real-world data to smart contacts.
-In this, chainlink is use to provide price feeds to smart contracts.We are also focussing on chainlink ability to provide randomness to smart contracts which is an essential feature for gaming.
+In this, chainlink is used to provide price feeds to smart contracts.
+We are also focussing on chainlink ability to provide randomness to smart contracts which is an essential feature for the betting game.

-# Main game function
+# Betting game functionality

- Look at the chart, so basically the user makes a bet directly on our smart contract by calling the game function and what they do is they bet on a dice roll.
+ So basically the user makes a bet directly on our smart contract by calling the game function and what they do is they bet on a dice roll.
 And so they bet the lowest value or the highest value, which is going to be either `one to three` or `three to six`.
 They provide a random seed for that number and if they win twice the amount of cryptocurrency that they bet.
 And if not, then they lose the cryptocurrency.

 In this tutorial, we go through:
 - The Chainlink request & receive cycle